camronh/Lottery-Tutorial/PART2.md

 npx hardhat --network ropsten balance
 ```

 If you followed the faucet steps correctly (and the faucet is currently operating), you should see the balance of our account is greater than 0 ETH.
+If not, you may need to wait a little bit longer or try a different faucet.

 ```bash
 0x0EDA9399c969...: (1 ETH)